 Light Industrial

 Light Industrial areas preserve and sustain industrial activity while serving as a jobs base.
-The building site layout typically varies to accommodate a range of industries.
+The building form ranges from Very-Low Rise to Low Rise and the site layout typically varies to accommodate a range of industries.
 Uses include manufacturing, warehouse and distribution, research and development, office, and limited commercial.
-The Light Industrial designation does not allow residential uses.

-Description
+Housing is generally not permitted in Light Industrial areas, but limited residential uses may be allowed, for example, through adaptive reuse of existing buildings.

 115 Net Acres

-2% of Plan Area
+2%